UK stocks gain on China's growth; Unilever keeps confidence in check

 By Alistair Smout and Francesco Canepa

-LONDON, Jan 20 (Reuters) - Britain’s top share index rose for a fourth straight session on Tuesday, buoyed by mining stocks, after Chinese data beat expectations, although a tepid outlook from Unilever kept confidence in check.
+LONDON, Jan 20 (Reuters) - Britain’s top share index rose for its fourth straight session on Tuesday, buoyed by mining stocks, after Chinese data beat expectations.
+A tepid outlook from Unilever kept confidence in check.

 Investors were relieved after data showed China’s economy grew 7.4 percent in 2014, barely missing the country’s 7.5 percent target.
 It was China’s slowest pace of growth in 24 years, but many traders had feared a sharper slowdown.